bagelquant/bagelquant.github.io/_pages/math-advanced/econometrics/logistic-regression.md

 1. $0 \leq y \leq 1$,
 2. $\lim_{x \to -\infty} y = 0$,
 3. $\lim_{x \to \infty} y = 1$,
-4. y is a continuous differentiable function.
+4. $y$ is a continuous and differentiable function,
-5. y(0) = 0.5.
+5. $y(0) = 0.5$.

 This function is called the **sigmoid function**.
-It is used to model the probability of a binary outcome.
+It is commonly used to model the probability of a binary outcome.

-Reverse engineering the sigmoid function, we have:
+By inverting the sigmoid function, we obtain:

 $$
 x = \ln \left( \frac{y}{1 - y} \right).